chineseperson0645/CS30-major-project/proposal.md

 # Proposal

 A fighter game with solid combat skills.
-It will be an open-world game where you encounter various enemies and engage them in combat once you do.
+It will be an open-world game where you encounter various enemies and engage them in combat.
 The enemy's difficulty will vary depending on their random move and mobility sets.
-Each adversary will present a unique challenge.
-There might or might not be a boss battle at the end, and every time you defeat an enemy, you might earn a new move or a benefit, like faster movement.
 It will be a pixelated game with a strong emphasis on the combat.

 ## Needs to Have List

     Player will need to be able to:
-    - engage in combat with entities (PVE)
+    - Engage in combat with entities (PVE)
+    - Engage with enviorment (Potions)
-    - have abilities (like POWER SLASH, Pocket Shot, Basic Stab);
+    - Have abilities (Power Slash, Pocket Shot, Basic Stab)
-    - engage with enviorment (i.e be able to eat mushroom, open chest, etc)
-    - move around in open world enviorment
+    - Move around in open world enviorment

     Enviorment will need to be/have:
     - Open world
-    - Generating entities (ethier set positions)
+    - Generating entities (Set Positions)
-    - Have interactable items (like random mushroom that generate)
+    - Have interactable items (Random Postions)
-    - Have different locations (Town, Forest, )
+    - Have different locations (Village, Forest)

-- Game will need to:
+    Game will need to:
     - Have entities (enemies and passives alike)
+    - Starting Screen
+    - Ending Screen

 ## Nice to Have List

 - Easier Things:
-- Lvl/Progression system
+- Lvl/Progression system (Enemy and Player)
+- Custom Animated Charcter Engagement Screens
 - Walking animation
 - Fighting animation
-- Custom animated charcter engagement screens
 - Story/Lore
 - Final Boss
 - Dialogue with entities
-- Loading screen
+- Loading Screen
--randomly generated enemies
+- Pause Screen
+- Randomly Generated Enemies
+- Road, Metropolitan Parts of Map
+- Voice Lines

 - Harder Things:
-- inventory system...(Possibly)
+- Inventory System...